shea-parkes/neovim-config/README.md

 Follow the standard NeoVim instructions.
 Currently pushing folks to use the AppImage style.

-If you use something like `%XDG_CONFIG_HOME%`, you'll need to modify the pathogen loading call in `init.vim`.

 ## Updating plugins

 For the most part just follow other instructions for updating git submodules.
 Since the git submodule functionality has changed a lot during the life of git, I've included some ~current instructions here.